 Kurt Ferguson (geochemistry)

 John Graf (whales, Ph.D. student)

-Scott Myers (systematics and paleoclimate of Angolan Cenozoic rocks and fossils, Phd. alum and ISEM postdoctoral fellow).
+Scott Myers (systematics and paleoclimate of Angolan Cenozoic rocks and fossils, Ph.D. alumnus and ISEM postdoctoral fellow)

-John Robbins (stable isotopes in mosasaur enamel, Ph.D. alum)
+John Robbins (stable isotopes in mosasaur enamel, Ph.D. alumnus)

-Chris Strganac, stable isotope stratigraphy, climate, and ecological differentiation, Ph.D. expected in December)
+Chris Strganac, stable isotope stratigraphy, climate, and ecological differentiation, Ph.D. alumnus)

-The Projecto PaleoAngola team has published fourteen papers, and 27 abstracts accompanying presentations, including an invited keynote lecture by Jacobs at the International Geological Congress in Brisbane, Australia.
-Many outreach activities have occurred including exhibition of the first dinosaur in Angola at the Geological Museum of Agostinho Neto University, a YouTube video, a National Geographic Portugal article, BBC and Radio Netherlands coverage, an invited lecture at ExxonMobil Angola Day in Houston, and articles in trade journals for Esso Angola, BP, and Sonangol (two).
-National Geographic Television Specials is currently considering a program based on Projecto PaleoAngola.
+The Projecto PaleoAngola team has published fifteen papers, and 31 abstracts accompanying presentations, including an invited keynote lecture by Jacobs at the International Geological Congress in Brisbane, Australia.
+Many outreach activities have occurred including exhibition of the first dinosaur in Angola at the Geological Museum of Agostinho Neto University, a YouTube video, a National Geographic Portugal article, BBC and Radio Netherlands coverage, an invited lecture at ExxonMobil Angola Day in Houston, and articles in trade journals for Esso Angola, BP, and Sonangol (three).

 Through the efforts of ISEM, SMU has in the basement of Heroy Hall the only comprehensive collection of fossil vertebrates relating to the opening of the South Atlantic -- collected by ISEM-sponsored Projecto PaleoAngola expeditions to Angola.
 Most of the students working in Shuler Museum labs are focused on significant specimens collected in Angola and shipped to SMU.
 To insure proper guidance, supervision, and training, ISEM provided for a postdoctoral fellow (Dr. Timothy Scott Myers).